Master-sniffer/Intelligent-chunking-methods-for-code-documentation-RAG/README.md

-Here’s a more student-friendly and human-readable version of your markdown file — still in academic style but easier to digest and more approachable:

----

 # Retrieval Pipeline Using Open-Source Embedding Models

 This document presents an end-to-end overview of a retrieval pipeline built with open-source embedding models.
 The goal is to evaluate how well different models and methods retrieve relevant text chunks based on user queries, using several datasets and evaluation metrics.